-We and our advisor have no operating history, and the performance of the prior real estate investment programs of our sponsor may not be indicative of our future results.
+We and our advisor have a limited operating history, and the performance of the prior real estate investment programs of our sponsor may not be indicative of our future results.

-We and our advisor have no operating history, and you should not rely upon the past performance of other real estate investment programs sponsored by our sponsor to predict our future results.
-We were incorporated on September 9, 2014, have not commenced operations, and, as of the date of this prospectus, have made no investments.
+We and our advisor have a limited operating history, and you should not rely upon the past performance of other real estate investment programs sponsored by our sponsor to predict our future results.
+We were incorporated on September 9, 2014 and, as of the date of this prospectus, have made one real estate-related investment.
 Accordingly, the prior performance of real estate investment programs sponsored by our sponsor may not be indicative of our future results.